For best experience please turn on javascript and use a modern browser!

 • programme specific documents (see below).

 *Please note: If you have not yet obtained your diploma but are in possession of all other application documents, you may proceed with your application - as long as you obtain your Bachelor's degree before 1 September.
-If you have a non-Dutch prior education, please bear in mind that you must submit your certified documents before 1 May (non-EEA students) or 1 August (EEA students).
+If you have a non-Dutch prior education, please bear in mind that you must submit your certified documents before 1 August.

 Programme-specific documents

-• for the academic specialisation, provide a sample of academic writing written in English*.
+1. For the Art and Performance Studies specialisation, provide a sample of academic writing written in English*.

 * The sample of writing may, for instance, be an article, a review, an essay or BA or BFA thesis.